percona/pmm-managed/CONTRIBUTING.md

 # Contributing notes

 pmm-managed is highly integrated with PMM Server environment.
 As a result, development and testing is done partially inside PMM Server container which we call "devcontainer".
+You can take a look at the architecture [here](https://www.percona.com/doc/percona-monitoring-and-management/2.x/details/architecture.html)

 # Devcontainer setup

 Install Docker and Docker Compose.

+Checkout to PMM-2.0 branch which is the main branch for PMM-2.X development.

 Run `make` to see a list of targets that can be run on host:
 ```